TorchUQ/torchuq/docs/tutorials/1_a_representation/1_a_representation.rst

 over the label, i.e. it is a function :math:`f: \mathbb{R} \to [0, 1]`
 that is monotonic and upward continuous.
-Ideally, a distribution prediction :math:`f` should predict the true probability $ f(c) = :raw-latex:`\mathrm{Pr}`[Y :raw-latex:`\leq `c], :raw-latex:`\forall `c$ although this is usually very difficult to achieve exactly [2,3].
+Ideally, a distribution prediction :math:`f` should predict the true probability $ f(c) = :raw-latex:`\Pr[Y \leq c]`, :raw-latex:`\forall `c$ although this is usually very difficult to achieve exactly [2,3].
 Distribution predictions are very informative.
 For example, if we want to predict the price of a house, then a CDF prediction would specify the (predicted) probability of each possible price value.

 Torchuq inherits the pytorch interface for representing a distribution, i.e. a distribution prediction is represented by any class that inherits